Our Provincial Wide Zero Waste Resource Guides continue with the west coast of Canada. Here is the Zero Waste Guide British Columbia.

 The Community Cabbage - Local grocery stores donate unsellable food so that student volunteers from the University of Victoria can serve up a vegetarian meal in a community kitchen.
 Anyone can join in cooking, and in eating!

-Big Wheel Burger – Canada’s first carbon neutral fast food restaurant- as they say, “without the guilt trip”.
-Food Eco District (FED) helps them to compost food waste and they also have a biodiesel fuelled van.
+Big Wheel Burger - Canada’s first carbon-neutral fast food restaurant- as they say, “without the guilt trip”.
+Food Eco District (FED) helps them to compost food waste and they also have biodiesel fuelled van.
 Nothing from the customer area goes to landfills, as it’s all in compostable packaging.

 The Patch Clothing - A collection of funky and delightful outfits you never thought possible.